a16z-infra/companion-app/README.md

 <img width="1279" alt="Screen Shot 2023-06-30 at 11 26 01 PM" src="https://github.com/a16z-infra/companion-app/assets/3489963/d5bf7fb2-f83a-47fa-8762-3d54425b864e">

-This is a stack to create and host AI companions that you can chat with and/or text.
+This is a tutorial stack to create and host AI companions that you can chat with on a browser or text vis SMS.
 It allows you to determine the personality and backstory of your companion, and uses a vector database with similarity search to retrieve and prompt so the conversations have more depth.
 It also provides some conversational memory by keeping the conversation in a queue and including it in the prompt.

+It currently contains companions on both ChatGPT and Vicuna hosted on [Replicate](https://replicate.com/).

 There are many possible use cases for these companions - romantic (AI girlfriends / boyfriends), friendship, entertainment, coaching, etc. You can guide your companion towards your ideal use case with the backstory you write and the model you choose.

+**Note** This project is purely inteded to be a developer tutorial and starter stack for those curious on how chatbots are built.
+If you're interested in what a production open source platform looks like, check out [Steamship](https://www.steamship.com/).
+Or what the leading AI chat platforms look like, check out [Character.ai](https://beta.character.ai/).

 ## Overview